 If you don’t learn how to handle debt properly you can find yourself in a deep hole that is very hard to get out from!

 Unfortunately, for many people, debt will be accumulated at some point in their lives.
-Whether it’s student loans, a mortgage, car loan, etc…
+For those approaching retirement or already retired, managing this debt becomes even more challenging, whether it’s student loans, a mortgage, a car loan, etc…

 Of course, some debt is “better” than others, for example, the types of debt listed above are better to have than credit card debt.